habib-chawki/issue-tracker-front/README.md

 ## Columns

-### Add
+### Manage

-As a user, I can add new columns to the scrum board.
+As a user, I can add a new column to the Scrum board, in addition to updating its title.

-### Update

-As a user, I can update a column's title.

 ### Utilization